LIFTopolis at the 2017 Bank of America Student Leaders Summit

-Fortunately, the Student Leaders were able to apply their new found understanding to brainstorm solutions to better the social service system.
-Each table presented their ideas (with passion and pride) to their peers on stage.
-Their solutions included a range of action steps, including increasing information accessibility, structural reform and work across multiple sectors.
-Their presentations were filled with innovation – from apps, infographics and websites, to exciting partnerships between businesses and community nonprofits.
+Luckily, the Student Leaders were able to apply their newfound understanding to brainstorm solutions to better the social service system.
+Two representatives from each table presented their group’s “Big Ideas” to their peers on stage.
+With enthusiasm, students outlined solutions including better training for customer service providers, enacting mandatory financial literacy courses in schools and even websites to bring social service systems into the digital age.
+Their presentations were filled with innovation – from kiosks, apps and websites, to exciting partnerships between schools, businesses and community nonprofits.

-We’d like to thank our friends at Bank of America for providing LIFT the opportunity to engage with the Student Leaders and for their continued to support of our mission to help families break the cycle of poverty.
+Thanks again to our friends at Bank of America for providing LIFT the opportunity to engage with the Student Leaders and for their continued to support of our mission to empower families to break the cycle of poverty.

 Follow Bank of America on Twitter.